-Table Base Information Population Approach Source Methodology Assumptions Name Reference Item Actual / Estimate Source Methodology Assumptions In accordance with accounting standards DDP has netted off deferred tax assets and liabilities in its Balance Sheet.
+Table Name Base Information Population Approach Source Methodology Accumutions Reference Item Actual / Estimate Source Metriodology Assumptions either to settle on a net basis or realise the asset and settle the liability simultaneously.
+In accordance with accounting standards DDP has netted off deferred tax assets and liabilities in its Balance Sheet.
 Non-DDP Other Assets Trade debtor receivable amounts attributable to non-DDP assets as at year end have been removed from the Other Assets amount.
 Refer to BoP Reference 2.1.1.a for the methodology applied to Non-DDP attributable revenue (and associated trade debtor).
 Table 3.1: Pipeline assets 3.1.b Inventories, Deferred tax assets, Other assets Actual The SGSPAA Group Consolidation support schedule (Business Combination Adjustments and Goodwill) SAP DDP's Inventories, deferred tax assets and other assets are not shared assets, they form part of Pipeline Assets and are reported on the row 'Other non-depreciable pipeline assets'. (refer to BoP reference 3.1.a for further details).
 N/A